leah-massey/Portfolio/README.md

 <br /><br />
 This portfolio was built as a way to showcase and promote my software engineering projects.<br />
 <br />
-It was built using React and styled with Tailwind.<br />
+It was built from scratch using React and styled with Tailwind.<br />
 <br />

 # Getting Started with Create React App